sdomanskyi/DigitalCellSorter/README.md

 ### Input Data Format

+The input data is expected in Market Exchange Format (MEX), e.g. there should be three files ```matrix.mtx```, ```genes.tsv``` and ```barcodes.tsv```.

+In the demo folder "data" is intentionally left empty.
+The reader can download the file ```ica_bone_marrow_h5.h5``` from https://preview.data.humancellatlas.org/ (Raw Counts Matrix - Bone Marrow) and place in folder ```data```.
+The file is ~485Mb and contains all 378000 cells from 8 bone marrow donors.
+In our example, the MEX files are prepared automatically on the fly for each donor separately using ```ReadPrepareDataHCApreviewDataset.PrepareData()```.
+For detail see ```demo.py```.

-Your data should be converted to a pandas dataframe as input to the main function.
+The data is converted to a pandas dataframe as input to the main function.
 The dataframe has genes as rows and cells as columns, and each grid is the expression of that gene in the cell.

-In our example, we use data from data/aml035pre/ and do the conversion in demo.py.

 ### Other Data

-geneLists/cd_marker_handbook.xlsx: An excel sheet with marker data.
+geneLists/G_2_Human_cell_markers_BM.xlsx: An excel sheet with marker data.
 Rows are markers and columns are cell types.
-A '+' sign means that the gene is a marker for that cell type.
+A '1' digit means that the gene is a marker for that cell type, and '0' otherwise.

 ## Method